DespotBob/Herstamac/README.md

 <h3>Using Any Event handlers</h3>

-Sometime you might want a handler to be run, when ANY event is received by a state.
+Sometimes, you might want a handler to be run, when ANY event is received by a state.

 	InState(Outer)
 		.OnAnyEvent()